khulnasoft-bot/primeagent/SECURITY.md

 ### How to Report

-Use the "Report a vulnerability" button under the "Security" tab of the [Aiexec GitHub repository](https://github.com/khulnasoft/aiexec/security).
+Use the "Report a vulnerability" button under the "Security" tab of the [Primeagent GitHub repository](https://github.com/khulnasoft/primeagent/security).
 This creates a private communication channel between you and the maintainers.

 ### Reporting Guidelines